Updated: Jun 24

 2 Things that might help you

-- Don’t dwell on things you are losing.
+Don’t dwell on things you are losing.
 Dwell on the things you will have.
 If you did lose 30 lbs, how would your life change?
-Focus on the gain.
+Focus on the gain, not the journey.

 I have the image above as my desktop background.
 Sometimes I have t look at 3 times a day.
 I find the prospect of positive change in my life as an exciting thing to chase, something the needs to be done.